Preparing for your move

 If this is not possible, you can also choose to fly to Manchester Airport, but please bear in mind that this is further away from Bradford.

-The Pre-arrival guide (PDF, 2.6 MB) covers how to get to Bradford in detail.
+The Pre-Arrival Booklet 2023 (9.3 MB) covers how to get to Bradford in detail.

 Our Visiting our campus page can help you get from your accommodation to the University of Bradford.